plainionist/plainionist.github.io/_drafts/2018-02-19-Implementing-Clean-Architecture-Controller-Presenter.md

 > the arrow is pointing to.
 All these arrows fulfill the Dependency Rule as all arrows crossing  the boundaries
 > are always going from left to right - from the framework circle to the interface adapters circle to the
 > use case circle.
->
-> You probably have noticed that there are two types of arrows: The open arrow indicates a "uses" relationship,
-> the closed one indicates a "implements" or "extends" relationship.
-We will look into this difference in more detail soon.

 Now that we know how the controllers and presenters fit into the complete picture of the Clean Architecture let's deep dive into their responsiblities.